phinaliumz/java-class-generator/README.md

 ## Features

-It just generates skeleton Java class based on filename.
+This extension creates skeleton Java class based on filename and path.

+## Installation

+As this extension is not (atleast yet) in VS Code Marketplace, you'll need to install it manually, if you wish to use it.

+First, clone this repo or download it as a zip, and move to $HOME/.vscode/extensions

+Then, compile the Typescript with `tsc -p ./` in the extracted folder.

+After that, you might need to restart VS Code, and the commands should be available.

+## Usage
+To create a class, run command `Java: Generate skeleton class`.

+To create a interface, run command `Java: Generate skeleton interface`.

 ## Extension Settings

-There is no setting as of yet.
+There is no settings as of yet.

 ## Release Notes